-February 10, 2016 Item Number 2b Resolution No. 4078, Revised Subject: Revisions to MTC's Pavement Management Technical Assistance Program (P-TAP) Guidelines and Project Oversight Measures.
-Background: P-TAP provides jurisdictions with assistance and expertise in implementing and maintaining a Pavement Management System and engineering design for pavement rehabilitation projects.
-Since 1999, MTC has programmed over \$16.6 million in STP funds to about 620 P-TAP projects and assisted all Bay Area cities and counties with their pavement needs.
-Attachment A : The Pavement Management Technical Assistance Program (P-TAP) Guidelines propose program goals, eligibility and project selection criteria for this program to benefit Bay Area jurisdictions' pavement management systems.
-The P-TAP Guidelines will inform the programming of federal Surface Transportation Program (STP) funds for FY2016-17, for P-TAP Round 18, totaling \$1.5 million, and subsequent rounds, subject to funding availability.
-The proposed project selection criteria was revised to hold harmless those jurisdictions that fund the update of their Pavement Management Systems (PMS) outside of the P-TAP program, by awarding points for scope of work consistent with PMS projects, to their applications for PS&E and Non-Pavement Asset Management projects.
-To receive this special scoring consideration, qualifying jurisdictions' PMS certification must remain current for the duration of the P-TAP round, and all inspections must have been performed by an MTC-certified PMS inspector.
-MTC staff proposes to formalize these criteria for PTAP project selection through Commission adoption.
+February 12, 2020 Agenda Item 2b MTC Resolution No. 4078, Revised Subject: Revisions to MTC's Pavement Management Technical Assistance Program (P-TAP) Guidelines and Project Oversight Measures.
+Background: P-TAP provides jurisdictions with assistance and expertise in implementing and maintaining a Pavement Management System and Non- Pavement Asset Management projects.
+Since 1999, MTC has programmed almost \$21.3 million in STP funds to 837 P-TAP projects and assisted all Bay Area cities and counties with their pavement needs.
+The P-TAP Guidelines propose program goals, eligibility and project selection criteria for this program to benefit Bay Area jurisdictions' pavement management programs.
+The P-TAP Guidelines will inform the programming of federal Surface Transportation Program (STP) funds for FY2020-21, for P-TAP Round 22, totaling \$1.5 million, and subsequent rounds, subject to funding availability.
+Changes to Attachment A: In addition to updates made to applicable dates and fiscal years, substantive changes to the guidelines in Attachment A have been highlighted and include: (1) The proposed project selection criteria was revised to remove engineering design for pavement rehabilitation (PS&E) projects in order to allow sufficient funding for pavement management system and non- pavement management projects.
+Jurisdictions may now use California Senate Bill 1 (SB 1) funds for PS&E projects.
+(2) The Project Oversight Measures were revised to include more stringent acceptance criteria for contractors and quality management reporting.
+MTC staff proposes to formalize these criteria for P-TAP project selection through Commission adoption.
 Issues: None Recommendation: Refer MTC Resolution No. 4078, Revised, to the Commission for approval.
 Attachments: MTC Resolution No. 4078, Revised